grafana/agent/docs/flow/tutorials/collecting-prometheus-metrics.md

 weight: 200
 ---

-Grafana Agent is a telemetry collector and the primary goal is to get telemetry data from one location to another.
-The goal of this tutorial is to get a basic working example of Grafana Agent working in Flow mode.
+Grafana Agent is a telemetry collector with the primary goal of moving telemetry data from one location to another.
+In this tutorial, you'll set up a Grafana Agent in Flow mode.

 # Prerequisites